aws-samples/aws-modernization-with-docker/content/31_Docker_ECS_Integration/10_migrate_to_ecs.md

 ```

-You will notice that docker compose had an opinion about AWS resource creation, which conforms to AWS Well Architected Principles.
+You will notice that Docker Compose had an opinion about creating AWS resources, which all conforms to the AWS Well Architected Principles.
 All the resources were deployed to the Default VPC for this lab.
 In real life scenario, you can deploy to your own VPC and subnets using `x-aws-vpc` extension (commented in  docker-compose.prod.migrate.yaml).

-Docker compose CLI first concatenates the compose files passed , generates an opinionated [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template and deploys it to create the AWS resources.
+The Docker Compose CLI first concatenates the compose files passed through and generates an opinionated [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template and deploys it to create the AWS resources defined in our compose file.
 You can run `docker compose convert` command to view the AWS Cloudformation template that is generated.

 ```